CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 +export default connect(mapStateToProps, mapDispatchToProps)(NewRestaurantForm);
 ```

-Next, define a `createRestaurant` action in `src/store/restaurants/actions.js`.
-Because we know this will be an async action, we can go ahead and implement it that way:
+Next we need to define that `createRestaurant` action that we wish we had.
+Add it in `src/store/restaurants/actions.js`.
+Because we know this will be an async action, we can go ahead and implement it as a thunk:

 ```js
 export const createRestaurant = () => () => {};